gurditsingh/hydeout/_posts/2021-02-10-Streaming-time.md

 ---

-# Concept of Time in Spark Structured Streaming

 A streaming application is an always running application.
 So in order to understand the behavior of the application over time, we need to take snapshots of the stream in various points.
 Normally these various points are defined using a time component.

 ## Types of Time in Structured Streaming